Walter Cooper (scientist): Mali

 Cooper established Rochester's Sister City program with Bamako, Mali in 1975.
 As part of the program he worked with Rochester Institute of Technology to establish scholarships for students from Bamako.
 Due to his work, he was named a Knight of the National Order of Mali in 1981.

 Family

-His wife, Helen, who was also a scientist and worked for Kodak prior to Cooper joining, passed away in January 2005.
+His wife, Helen, who was also a scientist and worked for Kodak prior to Cooper joining, died in January 2005.
 They had two adult sons.

 Recognition

 In 1975, Cooper was elected to the board of trustees of Washington & Jefferson College.

 In 2005, SUNY Geneseo granted Cooper an honorary Doctor of Humane Letters.

 In 2008, Cooper received the Frederick Douglass Medal from the University of Rochester in recognition of his lifetime involvement in civil rights.

 His papers are archived at the University of Rochester.

 In 2010, Rochester City School number 10 was named the Dr. Walter Cooper Academy School #10 in his honor.
 The school emphasizes research and interactive learning, the methodology Cooper promoted during his time as a Regent of the State of New York and as the education committee chair of the Urban League of Rochester.

 In 2020, Washington & Jefferson College renamed first-year dormitory Beau Hall to Cooper Hall in Cooper's honor.